 Danilo (6/10) – A solid Premier League debut.
 Danilo didn’t receive the ball as much as he would have hoped, but when in control the Brazillian passed accurately and tended to position himself well.

 Walker (7.5/10) – Walker showed exactly why City splashed the cash on him.
 Always a willing runner, he attacked well and got into some great positions.
 Defensively he took care of business and chased down attackers.
-Walker was a popular target for the cross field switch and more than once used his incredible athleticism to keep the ball in play, allowing City to remain on the front foot.
+Walker was an attractive target for the cross-field switch, and more than once used his incredible athleticism to keep the ball in play, allowing City to remain on the front foot.

 Sane (5.5/10) – I may be looking at it critically, but Sane looked off the pace from the second he came on.
 He didn’t look his normal assured and nimble self.
 Hopefully, he is still finding his form after a shorter pre-season than some of his teammates.